Cycling culture and style

 E-bikes have enabled far more people to enter our global cycling culture.
 Whether it’s simply a means to extend adventure, add to the adrenaline or for health reasons, E-Bikes are now a common site at trail centres and mountain venues, bringing a new cohort into the outdoors.
 In the main, pedal assist motors simply allow people to enjoy that aspect of cycling that adds something positive to our lives, and we all need to embrace and accept this new form of cycling culture.
 Festivals such as the U.K. ‘Ard Rock Endura’ at Swaledale have become the Glastonbury of off-road cycling, attracting riders from across the world, and with E-Bikes easily outnumbering traditional bikes.

-No, it’s not Euro-Bike and certainly not Rouleur Live that provide consumers with the best cycling show in the world.
-It’s the absolute awesomeness of events such as ‘Ard Rock, Dirty Reiver (gravel), and L’Ardéchoise, a large, annual amateur cycling event held in the Ardèche department of France, and bigger than the Tour de France for participation community.
+No, it’s not always the big trade shows, and certainly not aesthetic and style orientated shows such as Rouleur Live that provide consumers with the best cycling shows in the world.
+It’s the absolute awesomeness of events such as ‘Ard Rock, Dirty Reiver (gravel), Roc d’Azure and L’Ardéchoise, a large, annual amateur cycling event held in the Ardèche department of France, and bigger than the Tour de France for participation community.
 These are the events that truly define our varied and simply beautiful global cycling culture.
-Not a tiny, over-priced and over-inflated ego fest tucked away in London, which doesn’t even have defined cycle parking!
+Not the fading menu of old fashioned trade shows, or the over-priced and over-inflated brand fests tucked away in cities, without even a defined cycle parking area, and which simply provides a very small and very expensive stage for the industry peacocks to show off their expensive feathers.

 Style versus substance